turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 - open-source
 - easy DOM manipulation
 - simple methods for reading and interacting with your HTML
-- gives us more control over our DOM

 #### What are some popular jQuery methods?